A Theoretical and Empirical Comparison of the Temporal Exponential Random Graph Model and the Stochastic Actor-Oriented Model: Real-Data Example: Replication of a Friendship Network SAOM

 out-degree popularity

 out-degree activity

 as well as exogenous indicators for male respondents (as a sender effect and as a receiver effect) and friendship in primary school.

+We replicate a specification used by \citet{snijders2010introduction} for this comparison.
 Table~\ref{tab:knecht} shows the results of a faithful re-analysis of their ``Model 0'', the most elaborate model without actor--behavior co-evolution reported by \citet{snijders2010introduction}, and a TERGM with the same specification.
+In other words, both models include effects for Equations~11 and 15--21.
+Our goal is not to make a theoretical contribution to the friendship literature or to find the best possible fit to these data.
+As a consequence, we retain the canonical and widely replicated specification used by \citet{snijders2010introduction} rather than formulating a novel specification.

-While the model terms are faithful, the estimates reported in Table~\ref{tab:knecht} are based on a reduced dataset without the last time step in order to permit out-of-sample prediction.
-To get as close as possible to the SAOM with its rate-of-change function and mini-steps, a dyadic stability term (Equation~\ref{stability}) is added to the TERGM, which accounts for the inertia of both edges and non-edges in the data-generating process.
+While the model terms are faithful to the original analysis by \citet{snijders2010introduction}, the estimates reported in Table~\ref{tab:knecht} are based on a reduced dataset with the last time step removed in order to permit out-of-sample prediction.
+To get as close as possible to the SAOM's rate-of-change function and mini-steps, a dyadic stability term (Equation~\ref{stability}) is added to the TERGM, which accounts for the inertia of both edges and non-edges in the data-generating process.
 While a SAOM models the change between time steps $t - 1$ and $t$, a TERGM models the state of the network at $t$, and therefore the change between $t - 1$ and $t$ can be introduced into the model by conditioning on the edges and non-edges of the network at $t - 1$ via the dyadic stability term.
+The SAOM is estimated by generalized method of moments (GMM) as is standard in the SAOM literature and the default estimation option for the software.
+The TERGM is estimated by MCMC-MLE.
 As the same information (the previous and current networks) and the same number of parameters (the parameters for the model terms and the rate parameter versus the stability term) enter both models, there is no reason to expect a priori that either of the two models should predict the last time step more successfully than the other model with an identical set of model terms, unless the assumptions the respective model makes do not capture the true data-generating process.